 By Ralph Lauro, Associate College Football Editor

-GAME NOTES: The 12th-ranked Stanford Cardinal return to action this weekend to host the Washington State Cougars in a Pac-10 bout at Stanford Stadium.
+GAME NOTES: The 17th-ranked Arizona Wildcats will attempt to bounce back from their first setback, as they tangle with the Washington State Cougars in a Pac-10 bout this weekend at Martin Stadium.

-Sports Network Predicted Outcome: Stanford 44, Washington State 14
+Sports Network Predicted Outcome: Arizona 41, Washington State 17